About the college

 The college has graduate accommodation in two areas of Oxford both approximately a mile from the main site.
 Rooms in the purpose built Liddell Building on the Iffley Road, a 10-minute walk from the college, are in three- or four-bedroom flats with shared kitchen and bathroom facilities.
 Accommodation is also provided in a large house in North Oxford, close to the University Parks and the University Science area and a 15-minute walk to the college.
 Rooms are single occupancy with shared kitchen and bathroom facilities.
-A very limited amount of family/couples accommodation is available and cannot be guaranteed to be available in any one year.
+Corpus Christi College is unable to offer accommodation for families or couples.

 The college can provide accommodation for approximately 50 graduates a year; all graduates are guaranteed accommodation for up to two years and all new graduates are guaranteed accommodation in their first year.

 Further information on accommodation at Corpus Christi College is available on the college website.